 Our program is set up so that there is absolutely no cost to begin a program.
 We provide you with everything needed to begin your program at no cost.

 Your first invoice is sent when the first set of banners is shipped (usually in quantities of 15-20 at a time).
 By that time you should have received all sponsorship payments from the sponsors for that set, as we do not produce any banners without confirmation from you that payment has been received.

-Most of the programs we have helped communities raise thousands of dollars for their local military/veterans programs and projects.
-This is a great and unique way to help raise funds.
+Most of the programs we have created have helped communities raise thousands of dollars for their local military/veterans programs and projects.
+This is a great, unique way to help raise funds.
 Depending on the sponsorship rate, organizations and towns can raise over $100 per banner once the payment from the sponsor is received.

 Many programs far exceed their expectations when it comes to the number of banner sponsorships received and the amount of funds raised.
 Although we do not dictate how those additional funds are used, we highly recommend they go to support the local veteran/military programs and projects within your community.
 This also helps in promoting the program as well.

 You determine the sponsorship rate for your program.
 The price you set should take into account the location and duration of the display.
-The more prominent the location and the longer the display period, allows for a higher rate to be set.
+The more prominent the location and the longer the display period, the higher sponsorship rates should be set.
 The rate should cover the cost of the program such as banner production, pole brackets if needed, and any installation / removal costs.
 It should also include (but is not mandatory) an additional amount for fund-raising that would go to support your local veteran/military programs or organizations.